seedstack/website/content/docs/business/manual/data-security/index.md

 Restriction annotation take two parameters two are optionnal with default values:

  - **value** : is a String and is the **security expression** of this fields.
-SEED supports the expression language via the el-support so you have to enter a string supporting this standard.
+Seed supports the expression language via the el-support so you have to enter a string supporting this standard.
 The el have to be a `Boolean`.
    - default for **value** is `${false}`.
 Which basicaly means this fields will never be shown.
    - To express **permissions** and **roles** in your security